 Then you might want to take a look at the ones listed below.
 Here’s what you need to know about these dividend shares:

-Goldman Sachs has a buy rating and $3.45 price target on its shares.
+Bell Potter is a big fan of the company and has a buy rating and $3.30 price target on its shares.

-It is forecasting an 8.8 cents per share dividend in FY 2021 and then 27.1 cents per share in FY 2022.
-Based on the current Sydney Airport share price of $5.92, this will mean yields of 1.5% and 4.6%, respectively.
+The broker is also forecasting an 11.7 cents per share dividend in FY 2021 and a 12.3 cents per share dividend in FY 2022.
+Based on the current Accent share price of $2.58, this will mean a fully franked yields of 4.5% and 4.6%, respectively.

 Another ASX dividend share to consider is NAB.
 It could be a good option if your portfolio doesn’t already have exposure to the banking sector.

 Especially given the favourable outlook for the sector right now thanks to Australia’s strong economic recovery and the booming housing market.

 Furthermore, although its shares have been strong performers in 2021, they have been tipped to climb higher.
 According to a note out of Goldman Sachs, its analysts have a conviction buy rating and $29.97 price target on the bank’s shares.

 Goldman notes that NAB remains its preferred sector exposure due to its cost management initiatives, its position as the largest business bank, and its strong capital position.

 The broker is forecasting fully franked dividends of 124 cents per share and 133 cents per share in FY 2021 and FY 2022, respectively.
 Based on the current NAB share price of $26.37, this will mean yields of 4.7% and 5.1%.